Otellu/node-mongo-datastructure-challenge/README.md

 1. **Schema Design**

-   - Define Mongoose models for User, Group, Post, and Reaction.
+   - Define Mongoose models for the entities above.
    - Use references and/or embedded documents where appropriate.
    - Add inline comments explaining **why** you made certain schema decisions.